 In this video, Chris Pak shares his former experience of daily CAPD (Continuous Ambulatory Peritoneal Dialysis) prior to receiving a renal transplant.
 As you’ll see, Chris performs “manual” exchanges – fills, dwells, and removal of dialysis fluid – without the use of a cycler machine.

 There are many factors that can influence your decision about what treatment option is best for you.
 Your nephrology team can provide more detailed information about each option.

 For an excellent overview of dialysis options and the transplant process, watch our Ask the Experts Webinar hosted by Dr. James Simon (Cleveland Clinic).
-Additionally, the National Institute of Health for more information so you can be your own best advocate as you consider how to receive dialysis.
+Additionally, this National Institute of Health downloadable document contains more information so you can be your own best advocate as you consider how to receive dialysis.